cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-USGS-Stream-Discharge-In-R.md

 #### Step 2: Save data to .txt
 The output is a plain text website that you must copy into a spreadsheet of choice and save as a .csv.
-Note, you can also download the teaching data set (above) or access the data through an API (see Additional Reserouces, below).
+Note, you can also download the teaching data set (above) or access the data through an API (see Additional Resources, below).

 # Work with Stream Gauge Data